AGENTS

 | Capability | What it gives you |

-| -------------------- | ---------------------------------------------------------- |
+| -------------------- | ----------------------------------------------------------- |

-| Template scaffolding | Start from official templates with ready project structure |
+| Template scaffolding | Start with official templates and a ready project structure |

-| Dependency bootstrap | Install required packages automatically after scaffold |
+| Dependency install | Optionally install required packages after scaffold |

 | Path flexibility | Create by project name or explicit folder path |